cov-lineages/llama/README.md

                         Column in database to match with input csv file.
                         Default: sequence_name
   --distance DISTANCE   Extraction from large tree radius.
-Default: 2 -r --report           Produces report that renders trees and provides information about
+Default: 2 -r, --report          Produces report that renders trees and provides information about
                         local phylogenetic context
+  --label-fields LABEL_FIELDS
+                        Adds custom fields to labels to tree tips in the report --colour-fields COLOUR_FIELDS
+                        Colours tips in trees in report by specific fields to aid with cluster investigation
   -n, --dry-run         Go through the motions but don't actually run --tempdir TEMPDIR     Specify where you want the temp stuff to go.
 Default:
                         $TMPDIR